JuliaData/DataFramesMeta.jl/docs/src/index.md

 Metaprogramming tools for DataFrames.jl objects to provide more convenient syntax.

 DataFrames.jl has the functions `select`, `transform`, and `combine`, as well as the in-place `select!` and `transform!` for manipulating data frames.
-DataFramesMeta provides the macros `@select`, `@transform`, `@combine`, `@select!`, and `@transform!` to mirror these functions with more convenient syntax.
+DataFramesMeta.jl provides the macros `@select`, `@transform`, `@combine`, `@select!`, and `@transform!` to mirror these functions with more convenient syntax.
 Inspired by [dplyr](https://dplyr.tidyverse.org/) in R and [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/)